ralee9/PennHaTT_MLHD/README.md

 Haptic Texture Toolkit can be found in /build/TexturedSphere.
 The original source code, texture models, and recorded data for the Haptic Texture Toolkit may be found at the Penn repository linked above.

-CMake 2.6.0, OpenGL, and GLUT are required to build the project.
+CMake 2.6.0, OpenGL, GLUT, and Boost are required to build the project.
 MLHD libraries and headers are included.